ETCLabs/EtcPal/README.md

 + Microsoft Windows
 + MQX

+EtcPal is also buildable in no-OS (bare-metal) environments, with its platform-neutral utility functionality still available.

 ## Building

 EtcPal is typically included as a dependency by other software libraries.
 However, if you would